elderguardian/cms/README.md

 ### Configs made Simple
 I hate java configuration files and its a reoccuring issue in my school projects.
-This lets you store java serializables in a file.
+This lets you store any java serializables in a file.
 You can set the contents of your file in a custom enum and specify a default value if the key you want is not present.

 #### How to make your life easier